 Under most circumstances, an employer may be held legally responsible for the actions of their employee while they are working.
 Rideshare companies (referred to as “transportation network companies”) had attempted to avoid accident liability by classifying their drivers as “independent drivers.”

-In an effort to hold rideshare companies accountable, Ohio passed a law requiring “transportation network companies” to maintain third-party liability insurance on behalf of its drivers.
+In an effort to hold rideshare companies accountable, Ohio passed a law requiring “transportation network companies” to maintain third-party liability insurance on behalf of their drivers.
 The amount of coverage depends on whether the driver was logged in and whether they were engaged in services.

 In addition to the transportation network company insurance policy, Uber and Lyft drivers are required to carry personal auto insurance that covers them while they are not working.
 Which insurance policy applies depends on several factors, including whether they were logged into the app, on their way to a job, or had passengers in their vehicle.

 One of the challenging aspects of an Uber or Lyft accident is determining which insurance policy applies.
 Filing a claim against the wrong provider or the wrong policy could waste time and money.